a-b-street/abstreet/docs/book/src/gridlock.md

 - hacks to allow conflicting turns at really broken intersections
 - manually timing signals
 - Last resort: if someone's waiting on a turn >5m, just go.

+## Not implemented

 - Dynamic rerouting
+- Allow multiple vehicles through intersection at once if there is enough space on lane where given vehicle is going.
+Currrently vehicles travel through crossings one by one (or, with `--disable_block_the_box` enabled - will enter crossing even if leaving it will be impossible).

 ### Fixing data used in simulation